brentley/appmeshworkshop/content/enable_servicediscovery/virtualrouter.md

       --spec "$SPEC"
 ```

-* Create a route to direct every incomming request to crystal-sd-v1 (weight: 1).
+* Create a route to start shifting traffic to your new virtual node.
+The traffic will be distributed between the crystal-alb-v1 and crystal-sd-v1 virtual nodes at a 2:1 ratio (i.e., the crystal-sd-v1 node will receive three quarters of the traffic).

 ```bash
 # Define variables #